 The PowerView4 enables you to record trend data (e.g. speed, knocking intensity, and temperature) from certain added devices (ignition controller, detonation controller, temperature module) onto the memory card inserted in the PowerView4.
-You can then display and administer the recordings with the PowerView4 (see section Recordings on page 63) or the MOTORTECH Trend Viewer (see section Processing Data on the PC on page 66).
-For each supported device, you can start and stop the recording of trend data in the Device Setup view (see section Devices on page 51).
+You can then display and administer the recordings with the PowerView4 (see section Recordings on page 66) or the MOTORTECH Trend Viewer (see section Recordings on page 66).
+For each supported device, you can start and stop the recording of trend data in the Device Setup view.